-(A) PAST OFFENSIVE AND/OR DEFENSIVE BIOLOGICAL AND TOXIN PROGRAMMES AND/OR ACTIVITIES
+(A) OFFENSIVE BIOLOGICAL AND TOXIN PROGRAMMES AND/OR ACTIVITIES CONDUCTED PRIOR TO THE ENTRY INTO FORCE OF THE PROTOCOL FOR EACH STATE PARTY

-5. Each State Party shall declare, in accordance with paragraphs 1 and 2 above whether, at any time since 1 January 1946 29 it has:
+5. Each State Party shall declare, in accordance with paragraphs 1 and 2 above whether, at any time since 1 January $1946^{34}$ it has:

-25Paragraph 2 of AHG/50 (Part I) Article III D. Declarations section I has been deleted as this is addressed in Article III.
+&lt;sup>30Paragraph 2 of AHG/51 (Part I) Article III D. Declarations section I has been deleted as this is addressed in Article III.
 H. Other Provisions.

-26The choice of 30 April for the due date for submission of annual declarations is presumably to allow an appropriate period of time to enable declarations for the last calendar year to be compiled.
+&lt;sup>31The choice of 30 April for the due date for submission of annual declarations is presumably to allow an appropriate period of time to enable declarations for the last calendar year to be compiled.
 In the CWC Verification Annex, the requirement for annual declarations requires that these be submitted "not later than 90 days after the end of the previous calendar year."
 The additional words are required to make it unambiguous that the annual declaration is to provide a declaration for the previous calendar year.

-27All definitions for use in Article III section D have been collected in Annex A section 1.
+$^{32}$ All definitions for use in Article III section D have been collected in Annex A section 1.

-28Although it has been proposed that this paragraph is unnecessary because of the provisions of Article XIV Amendments, we recommend that it be retained as there is no specific mention in either Article XIV, or Article IX The Organization to review and amendment of declaration formats.
+&lt;sup>33Although it has been proposed that this paragraph is unnecessary because of the provisions of Article XIV Amendments, we recommend that it be retained as there is no specific mention in either Article XIV, or Article IX The Organization to review and amendment of declaration formats.
 Such periodical review is necessary to ensure that the Protocol declaration formats are kept up to date with developments.

-291 January 1946 is appropriate because it is the date which was agreed for the CBM F agreed at the Third Review Conference.
-As the Protocol is intended to strengthen confidence in compliance, it would be contrary to that stated objective to adopt a later date.
-The earlier date would be impractical as little information might be available for the earlier years.
-In any event, adoption of a date of 1 January 1946 does not prevent States from
+&lt;sup>341 January 1946 is appropriate because it is the date which was agreed for the CBM F agreed at the Third Review Conference.
+As the Protocol is intended to strengthen confidence in compliance, it would be contrary to

-- Developed, produced, stockpiled or otherwise acquired or retained, and (a) whether, during the same period, it has used: - Microbial or other biological agents, or toxins whatever their origin or (i) method of production, of types and in quantities that have no justification for prophylactic, protective or other peaceful purposes; - (ii) Weapons, equipment or means of delivery designed to use such agents or toxins for hostile purposes or in armed conflict;
+(a) Developed, produced, stockpiled or otherwise acquired or retained, and whether, during the same period, it has used:

+- (i) Microbial or other biological agents, or toxins whatever their origin or method of production, of types and in quantities that have no justification for prophylactic, protective or other peaceful purposes; - (ii) Weapons, equipment or means of delivery designed to use such agents or toxins for hostile purposes or in armed conflict;

-The declaration shall provide summaries30 of any research and development activities, of any use, and of any work31 performed on production, testing, evaluation, weaponization, stockpiling or acquisition of microbial or other biological agents or toxins and equipment or means of delivery for hostile purposes or in armed conflict, and on their destruction.
-The declaration shall also include a list of all participating facilities and test ranges that have been converted/dismantled or destroyed since 1 January 1946.32
+The declaration shall provide summaries of any research and development activities, of any use, and of any work performed on production, testing, evaluation, weaponization, stockpiling or acquisition of microbial or other biological agents or toxins and equipment or means of delivery for hostile purposes or in armed conflict, and on their destruction.
+The declaration shall also include a list of all participating facilities and test ranges that have been converted/dismantled or destroyed since 1 January 1946.